Let's debunk a dangerous myth right away: Not all fats are created equal and not all fat is unhealthy.

-Omega-3 fatty acids, which are a type of polyunsaturated fat, are particularly important in maintaining heart and brain health, per the Harvard T.H.
+Omega-3 fatty acids, which are a type of polyunsaturated fat, are particularly important in maintaining heart health and brain health (specifically central and peripheral nervous system functioning), per the Harvard T.H.
 Chan School of Public Health.
 Omega-3s are essential, which means your body can't make them, so getting them from your diet is extremely important.

 There are three types of omega-3 fatty acids:

 - Eicosapentaenoic acid (EPA)

 - Docosahexaenoic acid (DHA)

 - Alpha-linolenic acid (ALA)

 EPA and DHA primarily come from fish and ALA is most commonly found in vegetable oils, nuts, seeds, grass-fed animals and some leafy vegetables, per the Harvard T.H.
 Chan School for Public Health.
 You can also find these as supplements over the counter, but doctors typically prefer you get them from your diet.